This article was last updated on May 2018

 Low-Cost Plans on the Marketplace

 When you enroll in an employer-sponsored health plan, you follow a set of guidelines for updating or renewing your coverage.
 Obamacare works the same way, but private insurers also follow the same timetable now.
 Whether you buy health insurance on the marketplace or enroll through a private company directly, you'll have to adhere to an annual enrollment period.
-For insurance year 2018, the open enrollment period runs from November 1, 2017 through December 15, 2017.
+For insurance year 2018, the open enrollment period ran from November 1, 2017 through December 15, 2017.
+For 2019, the open enrollment period will start on November 1, 2018 and end again on December 15, 2018.
 You must sign up for health insurance during this time frame if you want to avoid the penalty fees discussed in the next section.

 You can sign up for Medicaid and the Children's Health Insurance Program (CHIP) at any time if you qualify.
 The federal marketplace will show you how to apply for these programs.
 Medicare enrollees also follow a different sign-up schedule for insurance, and if you participate in an employer-sponsored plan, then you'll follow your company's enrollment guidelines.